Vettel takes 50th pole with Hamilton third

 “It’s his own problem if he outbrakes himself at the next corner.
 I was on the inside and didn’t hold him up,” he told Sky Sports television.
 “I moved to the inside and was past the point where you go to the right.
 I don’t see an incident.”

-Bottas, who said Verstappen had definitely ruined his lap, will start alongside Hamilton in fourth place with Raikkonen fifth.
+Bottas, who said Verstappen had definitely ruined his lap, will start alongside Hamilton in fourth place with Ferrari’s Kimi Raikkonen fifth.

 French driver Esteban Ocon qualified sixth and ahead of Force India team mate and local hero Sergio Perez, who will line up a disappointing 10th.